hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-1-buying-a-frame.markdown

 ## Choosing a desk frame

-I wanted my desk to have an adjustable height to accommodate a comfortable/healthy position seated and standing, so I decided to buy a desk frame.
+I wanted my desk to have an adjustable height to accommodate a comfortable and healthy position seated and standing, so I decided to buy a desk frame.
 I bought the [UpDown desk pro series][updown].
-This is a sturdy electric height adjustable desk, of the sort with 3 segment telescopic legs.
+This is a sturdy electric height adjustable desk frame , of the sort with 3 segment telescopic legs.
 It's able to go down to 61.5cm (subject to the table top thickness), which can accommodate most humans comfortably without a foot stool (not just an uncommonly tall person).
 It arrived quickly and was very easy to assemble.

 [updown]: https://updowndesk.com.au/collections/standing-desks-pro-series/products/updown-desk-pro-series-electric-standing-desk-frame-only